gbaniulyte/intrinsic_terminator_score/readme.md

 1. RNA seqeunces are passed through Kinefold (for co-transcriptional folding) 20 times to get the most frequent structure;
 2. Then Kinefold output is converted into a dot-bracket annotation and sructures like the hairpin, loop, U-tract, etc. are identified;
 3. This information is passed through RNAfold and RNAeval from ViennaRNA to get free energies for all parts of the RNA structure;
-4. Finally, those values are used to calculate terminator strength (T~S~) using the method from Chen et al, 2013 paper;
+4. Finally, those values are used to calculate terminator strength (T<sub>S</sub>) using the method from Chen et al, 2013 paper;
 5. An output text file with coordinates/id, structures, free energies and Ts score is generated.

 Output